joconno2/EDDBparser/README.md

 # EDDBparser
-A small python script that takes a system data JSON from EDDB.io and populates a SQLite database
+A small python script that takes data in the form of JSON files from eddb.io and populates a SQLite database.
+Data is provided by users from the Elite: Dangerous video game.

 USE
 ---